bugtrackr/bugtrackr.github.io/wiki/config.md

  * __Name__ that will be displayed on the header of each page
  * __Url__ of your installation
  * __Url rewriting__: Leave this field empty to disable url rewriting (URLs with GET parameters (questionmark and ampersands in URL)).
-Otherwise, it should contain the path to Bumpy Booby folder (started and ended with a "/"), relative to the domain name.
+Otherwise, it should contain the path to Nireus folder (started and ended with a "/"), relative to the domain name.
  * __CDN Url__: Leave this field empty to disable CDN (= Content Delivery Network) option.
 You can use a CDN to deliver CSS, JavaScript and Images from a faster server.
 Make sure to host all files from `./public` folder on your CDN.
 To enable, put the URL of your CDN here (you can use this free & ready-to-go CDN: `https://cdn.rawgit.com/bugtrackr/bumpy-booby/master/`).
  * __Introduction__: It will be displayed on the home page.
 It will be parsed with the Markdown syntax.
 Note: if there is only one project named “default”, the home page is automatically redirected to the project dashboard, and this text will not be displayed.
  * __Email__ of admin.
 Leave this field empty to disable email notifications.
 Otherwise, this address will be used as sender when sending an email notification.